 It can be difficult to remove, but it’s important to do so because tar can cause long-term damage to your sneakers if it’s not removed.
 Tar can discolor the surface of your sneakers, making them more difficult to clean in the future.
 In addition, tar can attract dirt and other debris, leading to permanent stains.

 In order to avoid these problems, be sure to remove any tar from your sneakers as soon as possible.
 There are various ways to do this, but one simple method is to soak a cotton ball in rubbing alcohol and then rub it over the affected area.
-The tar should come off easily, and your sneakers will be good as new.
+The tar should come off easily, and your sneakers will be as good as new.

 8 Methods to Follow on How to Remove Tar From Sneakers

 If you’ve ever stepped in a puddle of tar, you know how difficult it can be to remove the sticky substance from your shoes.
 Tar is a natural product made from fossilized organic matter and is often used in roofing and pavement applications.
-While it’s great for these purposes, tar can be a nightmare to get off your sneakers.
+While it’s great for these purposes, it can be a nightmare to get off your sneakers.

 Fortunately, a few simple methods exist to remove tar from your shoes.
 Below, we’ll walk you through how to remove tar from sneakers using common household items.